- CHEOPS, the CHaracterising ExOPlanet Satellite (pronounced "KAY-ops"), is a space mission to precisely measure the diameters of known exoplanets

 How CHEOPS works

-CHEOPS will observe transits of Earth-to-Neptune-sized exoplanets and measure their diameters within 10 percent.
+CHEOPS observes transits of Earth-to-Neptune-sized exoplanets and measure their diameters within 10 percent.
 That information, combined with mass estimates from other exoplanet-hunting techniques like radial velocity, should tell us what more of these worlds are like.
 The most common size of exoplanet lies between Earth and Neptune — super-Earths or sub-Neptunes — and we don’t yet know whether that type of planet can host a habitable environment.
 CHEOPS will help us identify those worlds so that current and future space- and ground-based telescopes can then take a closer look at their atmospheres.

 How CHEOPS will measure exoplanet sizes